Citizens (Spanish political party): Domestic policy

-Ideologically, Cs describes itself as a progressive, secular, constitutional, European federalist and postnationalist political party.
-Ciudadanos rejects the autonomous communities' right to self-determination outside of the Spanish state.
+Cs displays a political discourse mainly centered around opposition to Catalan nationalism and the Catalan independence movement, to the extent that it has been frequently criticised as a single-issue party.
 As an originally Catalan party, it specifically opposes Catalan nationalism due to viewing it as an outdated, authoritarian and socially divisive ideology which fuels hatred among both Catalans and Spaniards.
-Rivera uses the phrase "Catalonia is my homeland, Spain is my country and Europe is our future" to describe the party's ideology.
+Former party leader Rivera used the phrase "Catalonia is my homeland, Spain is my country and Europe is our future" to describe the party's ideology.